nanos-world/docs/getting_started/ServerManual.rst

 Packages & Scripting
 --------------------

 nanos.world provides a way of customizating and creating custom gamemodes for your server with scripting language (Lua).
 You can create and add several Lua scripts files and run them on the server and/or on the client side.
-You can also separate your gamemodes and functionalities in different Packages (or you can call it Modules).
+You can also separate your gamemodes and functionalities in different Packages (or you can call it Modules or GameModes).

 .. note:: Each Package will have its own memory space and are not interconnected with other Packages.